 The purpose of a Directed Study is for juniors and/or seniors to complete their degree, offering classes that might not otherwise be available.
-In most cases, a Directed Study is offered because the course is low enrolled or a degree program is being phased out.
+In most cases, a Directed Study may be offered because if a course has low enrollment or a degree program is being phased out.
 A Directed Study may involve more than one student (same course); however, this will be considered as one Directed Study, providing the faculty member meets all students together.
 A student must give evidence of capability for independent work and must be approved by the faculty member and/or Program Director and finalized by the Dean.